oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab11.md

-# Oracle Key Vault (OKV)

-## Bring Your Own Key and use it
+# Bring Your Own Key

+## Introduction
-- A person or process could upload externally generated keys into OKV, and share the key-ID (the name of a key) with a DBA to ##use that key.
+A person or process can possess their own keys (with better entropy) that they wish to manage with their other keys.
+These externally generated keys can be uploaded to and registered with Oracle Key Vault.
+At the time of use, the key administrator can share the key-ID (the name of a key) with the appropriate DBA.
 Both processes would be isolated from each other to maintain key secrecy.

-*Estimated Lab Time:* 2 minutes
+Estimated Lab Time: 2 minutes

 ### Objectives
-- Learn how to create a correctly formatted file to upload an externally generated key into OKV, share the key-ID with the DBA, and the DBA "use" that key.
+In this lab, you will learn how to create a correctly formatted file to upload an externally generated key into OKV.
+You will also learn how to see this key on the OKV management console and how to locate the key-ID that will be shared with the DBA.

 ### Prerequisites
-This lab assumes you went through Lab 10.
+This lab assumes you have completed lab 10.

-## Lab 11: Bring Your Own Key and use it
-### Task 1: Re...
+## Task 1: Re...

 A...